This post may contain affiliate links. Read full disclosure.

 - Sea Salt: This is an important flavor enhancer.
 In Mexico we’re all about limes and salt!
 Mexico has the largest sea salt factory in the world.
 Tourists often take bags of salt home as souvenirs.
 I prefer using flaky salt for this recipe, as I can crumble it between my fingers and more easily control the quantity being added to the recipe.

-- Jalapeños that are red from ripening and have a lot of striations on the skin are much hotter than jalapeños that are just plain green.
+- How to tell if a chile is hot: Jalapeños that are red from ripening and have a lot of striations on the skin are much hotter than jalapeños that are just plain green.
+But the only surefire way to know the actual fire power of a chile is to taste a bit of the flesh.

 - Most of a chile’s heat resides in the seeds and veins.
 Not in the flesh.